open-edge-platform/geti-ci/actions/trivy/README.md

       # These steps are required to lock dependencies in requirements.txt that will by used by Trivy
       # Adjust based on your project
+      # if lock file is already available (e.g., uv.lock), skip this step
       - name: Set up Python
         uses: actions/setup-python@0b93645e9fea7318ecaed2b359559ac225c90a2b # v5.3.0
         with: